HPC-Delphi/offc_delphi/README.md

 ## Requirements

+- **MinGW-w64 Toolchain** for Windows 64-bit compilation.
+For a quick guide on setting up MinGW-w64 (with a full tutorial on configuring gcc in VS Code), refer to this link: [https://code.visualstudio.com/docs/cpp/config-mingw](https://code.visualstudio.com/docs/cpp/config-mingw).
 - **GCC** with **OpenMP** support.
-- A development environment compatible with **Delphi** to integrate the DLL.
+- A development environment compatible with **Delphi** to integrate the DLL by using the wrapper.

 ## Usage Instructions